quiz254/rsp_tcp/README.md

  - Version 0.3.2: Splitted Broadcast and DAB notches and they are anabled by default
  - Version 0.3.3: When -f is used at commandline the server will ignore frequency changes from client like progfreq!!!
  - Version 0.3.4: When -s is used at commandline the server will ignore samplerate settings from the client!!!
+ - Version 0.3.5: Lowered gain reduction better default value and added line with remark if people use no upconverter.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code